Where to find?

 Chaperones for disabled visitors?

-One chaperone may accompany a visitor with a severe disability free of charge (category B; proof of eligibility must be presented at the ticket booth).
+Chaperones accompanying a visitor with a severe disability (category H or B) are admitted free of charge.
+One chaperone per (disabled) visitor; ID must be presented at the ticket booth.

 Online tickets, tickets purchased in advance (e.g. from BVG ticket machines), and complimentary tickets can be presented at the ticket booths by the entrances (clearly marked) and allow immediate admission.
 In this instance, advance online registration is not necessary.